 “How likely are you to purchase [product or service name] again if the price increases?”

-While there are many types of Likert scale questions, the following five are commonly used in surveys.
+Now let’s review the major types of Likert scale questions.
+While there are many types of questions, the following seven are commonly used in surveys.

 1. Agreement Questions

-This is the most common type of Likert scale question as survey creators can list a series of statements about a topic and gauge how much participants agree to them.
+This is the most common type of Likert scale question.
+Survey creators can list a series of statements about a topic and gauge how much participants agree with them.
+This example is from a survey used to assess how Boston College students felt about the Allbirds footwear brand.

 2. Frequency Questions